AppFlowy-IO/AppFlowy-Docs/essential-documentation/contribute-to-appflowy/write-for-appflowy/drafts/draft-how-to-contribute-to-appflowy.md

 <p> I started by asking one of the moderators if I could work on the issue.
 The core team got back to me on what I could work on, specifically with respect to the given issue.
 Once I got assigned the issue, I was ready to get started.</p>

 ![image](https://github.com/JRS296/AppFlowy-Docs/assets/70965472/60633c00-bf46-4d19-99a6-775213b0a370)
-*Always ask questions - clarify your thoughts, as well as your plans for implementation with the team*
+*Always Ask Questions - Clarify your thoughts, as well as your plans for implementation with the Team*

 ### How I Solved It